godiard/help-activity/source/paint.rst

 .. image :: ../images/Paint1ActTab.png

-Activity tab, here you can enter a name for the page or project, the "pencil and book" icon allows :ref:`journal_qa` to provide a description.
+Activity tab.
+In the first field name the page or project.
+The Description button, the "pencil and book" icon, allows you to add a description to the :doc:`/journal` entry.
 Try to get in the habit of re-naming the project before you start work.
 Move the cursor over the existing title, click the left mouse button, and start typing a name for the project.
 Your new name will overwrite the original.

 The collaboration button is grayed out, see :ref:`Share`.